UGA CLASSICS STUDY ABROAD IN ROME

 Welcome to the Classics Study Abroad in Rome Program!

-Alumni reunion and information session on Saturday, October 22, 2017
+We celebrated the alumni reunion and information session on Saturday, October 22, 2016!

-Watch the full video, filmed and edited by Alan Flurry, HERE!
+Watch the full video, Filmed by Alan Flurry, Summer 2014 HERE!

 Information on the Rome Program